yalue/rocm_mega_repo/README.md

 [these instructions](https://github.com/RadeonOpenCompute/ROCm#Ubuntu) for
 information about adding the repo):
 ```
-sudo apt install rocm-dev3.5.0 rocm-libs3.5.0 rocm-utils3.5.0
+sudo apt install rocm-dev3.7.0 rocm-libs3.7.0 rocm-utils3.7.0
 ```

-After running the above command to install ROCm version 3.5.0, you will need to create a symlink to link `/opt/rocm` to `/opt/rocm/3.5.1`.
-The package names are misleading; installing `rocm-...3.5.0` will actually install the most up-to-date minor version of ROCm 3.5, creating a new directory in the process.
+After running the above command to install ROCm version 3.7.0, you will need to create a symlink to link `/opt/rocm` to `/opt/rocm/3.7.0`.
-You may need to reinstall everything if the minor version changes, since it won't properly update versions in the older directory, too.

 Finally, make sure that `/opt/rocm/bin` is on your PATH, and that your system looks for shared libraries in `/opt/rocm/lib`.

-(Note that if you need to install additional ROCm libraries, always use the package versions with names ending in `3.5.0`: mixing the `<...>3.5.0` packages with the packages that don't have a version number EASILY leads to broken installations.
+(Note that if you need to install additional ROCm libraries, always use the package versions with names ending in `3.7.0`: mixing the `<...>3.7.0` packages with the packages that don't have a version number EASILY leads to broken installations.
 (Speaking from experience.)